YasinEl/mzRAPP/README.md

 same same data set.
-Following this assumption mzRAPP can utilize user provided information on a set of molecules (at best \> 50) with known retention behavior. mzRAPP extracts and validates chromatographic peaks for which boundaries are provieded for all (envipat predicted) isotopologues of those target molecules directly from mzML files.
+Following this assumption mzRAPP can utilize user provided information on a set of molecules (at best \> 50) with known retention behavior. mzRAPP extracts and validates chromatographic peaks for which boundaries are provided for all (envipat predicted) isotopologues of those target molecules directly from mzML files.
 The resulting benchmark data set is used to extract different performance metrics for NPP performed on the same mzML files.